helium/HIP/xxxx-validator-challenges.md

 changes to `poc_challenge_interval` as we do today in order to reduce load on the network.

-Upon handling a block, each CG member will inspect the public keys in the block, identify any of their own keys, and for each, initiate a new PoC.
+Upon handling a block, each Consensus Group member will inspect the public keys in the block, identify any of their own keys, and for each, initiate a new PoC.
 The public key hash will be used with the block hash to generate entropy to generate an H3 region for the Challenge.
 Entropy from a combination of the associated private key hash and the block hash will then be used to identify the target within the region to generate the Challenge itself.
 The region, challenge, and target will be persisted locally on the Challenger Validator.

 ### Validators & Light Hotspot Communication